suppressio/vr-pico4-steam-linux/README.md

 # Pico 4, stream VR software on Linux
 ## (This guide is a WORK IN PROGRESS)
 #### _Guide to use Pico 4 headset on Linux, streaming VR software and games_
-I wrote this guide to help me to remember all the steps to configure the software elements needed to use the Pico 4 headset with Linux (I use Debian).
+I wrote this guide for myself to help me remember all the steps to configure the software elements needed to use the Pico 4 headset with Linux (I use Debian).

-The following are the software requirements and steps needed to install and configure the entire environment.
+Below are the software requirements and steps needed to install and configure the entire environment.
 Further details on these topics, if needed, will be covered in the appropriate wiki pages [TODO].

 ## Software requirements